shienlong/parallel/README.md

 ### Hadoop Image Processing Interface (HIPI)
 ![alt text](http://hipi.cs.virginia.edu/images/hipi_pipeline.png?raw=true)

 ## 5. Results (visualization) and discussion about findings. here you should also include a roadmap of each objective that has been addressed.
+(Hafiz)

+Results:

+Discussion:

+Roadmap:
+- Build a cluster of machines
+- Build an image processing flow
+- Delegate work for the machines using a distributed storage and processing framework
+- Orchestrate the communication between the machines using a central server
+- Build edge computing node that transfers data to cluster

 ## 6. Conclusion